Much of northern Australia is phosphorus (P) deficient. In these areas, the benefits of supplementing cattle with P can be significant.

 The effect of sheltering the lick from rainfall was observed during the 2020/21 wet season.
 One bulk bag was placed in the open (uncovered), 2.6km from the trough; and the other under a shelter close to the water trough.
 After 5 months (13/05/21), the P concentration of the supplement at both sites was similar, however; there was a lot less lick left at the uncovered site.
 This was unexpected as the cattle were known to spend more time near the covered lick.
 It appeared that more of the uncovered lick had dissolved and leached into the soil creating an area of white residue around the bag.

 Early indications from this project are that the Easy P treatment is an effective method of supplementing breeders with P. The performance of heifers receiving the Easy P treatment is similar to that of heifers receiving traditional P supplementation.
-The VRRS trial will continue until 2025, with updates to be provided as new data is collected.
+The VRRS trial will continue until 2025.

 For more information, contact the project manager, Tim Schatz, Principal Livestock Research Officer on (08) 8999 2332